fhirschmann/knitron/README.md

 x = 5
 ```

-and access it in a following chunck
+and access it in a following chunk

 ```python